baowaly/PredictingReviewHelpfulness/README.md

 Predicting the Helpfulness of Game Reviews: A Case Study on the Steam Store
 ================
-Mrinal Kanti Baowaly, TIGP Ph.D.
-Research Fellow, Institute of Information Science, Academia Sinica, Taiwan.
+Mrinal Kanti Baowaly, Yi-Pei Tu and Kuan-Ta Chen, Ph.D.

-Kuan-Ta Chen, Ph.D., Professor, Institute of Information Science, Academia Sinica, Taiwan.
+Institute of Information Science, Academia Sinica, Taiwan.

 Our goal:
 ---------